Dear ISSOL Members–

 Please stay tuned to the ISSOL website and the Twitter account (@ISSOL_society) for news and updates.
 I want to express my deep appreciation for all of those ISSOLians who made the 2017 meeting happen and be so successful.
-We should announce the 2020 meeting location in early 2018.
+We are excited that the next ISSOL meeting will take place in beautiful Quito, Ecuador from August 2-August 7, 2020.
 I look forward to seeing you there!

 November 1, 2017